khang-chung/khang-chung.github.io/bounce_ball_game.md

 The high score is saved per session, meaning if the game is closed out, the high score will be reset back to 0 when a new one is opened.

+There are two mode, keyboard mode and mouse mode.
+Activate keyboard mode with "p" or the keyboard controls, or activate mouse mode with "o" and the paddle will follow your cursor.

 ---

 **Source Code**